flyingmachine/brave-clojure-web/content/getting-started.md

 -   The JVM executes Java bytecode.
 For example, you can view the Java programming language as a DSL for emitting Java bytecode.
 -   JAR files contain Java bytecode.
 You can refer to JAR files as Java programs.

--   There is a Java program, clojure.jar, which, when executed, reads Clojure source code and produces Java bytecode
+-   There is a Java program, `clojure.jar`, which, when executed, reads Clojure source code and produces Java bytecode

--   That Java bytecode then gets executed by the JVM process which is already running clojure.jar
+-   That Java bytecode then gets executed by the JVM process which is already running `clojure.jar`

 Now that we've got our heads straight regarding what Clojure is, let's actually build a freakin Clojure program!